Cot Valley Beach

 A beach guide book pulling together all of West Cornwall’s best secret beaches and hidden coves.

 This guide is about new adventures.
 For those who want to create the first footprints in the sand, discover that forgotten cove hidden at the end of an over-grown footpath, or to simply find ...
 Read More

 From St. Just, pass the school and take a left hand turn down onto a narrow road signed Cot Valley.
 You will find a small car park and from that a small path leading down the valley to the coast.

 Lat / Lon: 50.119099, -5.70026

 Priest's Cove: 0.6km

 To the west of Cape Cornwall is Priest's Cove, a small fishing cove engulfed by the menacing cliffs of the Cape.
 The cove and its surrounding area (fr... read more

-As far west as you can get, Gwenvor (sometime spelt Gwynver) is a jewel of the west coast of Cornwall.
-Rumoured to be named after the mythical wife of... read more
+As far west as you can get, Gwenvor (sometimes spelled Gwynver) is a jewel of the west coast of Cornwall.
+Rumoured to be named after the mythical wife... read more